 4. One of the greatest short stories by James Joyce, ‘Clay,’ refers to this custom – the main character, the spinster Maria, wants her hand to land on a ring, but touches a lump of clay instead, which implies death.

 5. In a similar game, a ring was also hidden in the "Barmbrack," which is a bread-like fruitcake specially made for the occasion.
 The person who got the ring in their slice – if they didn't swallow it – would have a happy marriage ahead.

 6. The symbolism behind appleseeds, and bobbing for apples, is fertility in the year ahead.
 The Celts believed that the pentagram shape represented fertility, and when an apple is cut in half, the seeds form a pentagram-like shape.
 When couples bobbed for apples together on Halloween, if one of them caught one, they would soon be blessed with a child.

 7. In Celtic legend, orange and black, the colors of Halloween, are the colors of death.

-8. Because of number 7, meeting an orange-haired woman was thought of as a bad omen, especially for fishermen.
-Legend further has it that for a man to meet an orange-haired woman on Halloween was even more dire.
+8. Because of number 7, meeting an orange-haired woman was considered to be a bad omen, especially for fishermen.
+Furthermore, legend has it that for a man to meet an orange-haired woman on Halloween was even more dire.
 He had to turn around and go right back home.

-9. Druids were especially powerful on Halloween, when the spirit world and human world was closest.
+9. Druids were especially powerful on Halloween, when the spirit world and human world were at their closest.
 Their visions and predictions were listened to quite closely at this time.

 10. The custom of Halloween was brought to America by Irish famine emigrants in the 1840s.
-The use of pumpkins for Jack-o-lanterns only started in America, as they are native to the country.
-In Ireland, they usually used turnips instead.
+The use of pumpkins for Jack-o'-lanterns only started in America, as they are native to the country.
+Turnips were usually used in Ireland.